janodevorg/OpenAIClient/Examples/SwiftAI/README.md

 # SwiftAI

-An example of CLI tool using the OpenAIClient library.
-I only implemented completion and stream-completion, but it seems trivial to implement the rest.
+Example of CLI tool using the OpenAIClient library.
+I only implemented commands for completion and stream-completion.

 ## How to run